-- (15-1) During the year, ownership of EFG Hermes UAE LLC.
-Company was transferred from Hermes Securities Brokerage to EFG Holding company, for the purpose of restructuring the subsidiaries. - (15-2) During the year, ownership of EFG- Hermes UAE Limited Company was transferred from EFG Holding company to EFG Hermes IB Holding Limited, for the purpose of restructuring the subsidiaries. - (15-3) During the year, ownership of both EFG- Hermes KSA and EFG- Hermes Regional Investments Ltd was transferred from EFG Holding company to EFG Hermes Brokerage Holding Ltd, for the purpose of restructuring the subsidiaries. - (15-4) The company owns investment in subsidiary with amount less than one EGP thousand as follows: - EFG- Hermes Advisory Inc. with amount by EGP 6. - Etkan for Inquiry and Collection and Business processes with amount by EGP 100. - EFG Hermes Int.
-Fin Corp with amount by EGP 16. - Bayonne Enterprises Ltd. with amount by EGP 6. - (15-5) The Company owns 99.82% of EFG Finance Holding S.A.E Co., which owns 95.2% in Etkan for Inquiry and Collection and Business processes Co. hence, it has full control of the operational and financial policies and EFG Finance Holding S.A.E Co. is considered a subsidiary. - Investments in subsidiaries are represented in non quoted investments. - (15-6) Impairment items represent in EFG Hermes Fund Management, Fleming CIIC Holding and EFG-Hermes Fixed Income.
+- (15-1) During 2024, ownership of EFG Hermes UAE LLC.
+Company was transferred from Hermes Securities Brokerage to EFG Holding company, for the purpose of restructuring the subsidiaries. - (15-2) During 2024, ownership of EFG- Hermes UAE Limited Company was transferred from EFG Holding company to EFG Hermes IB Holding Limited, for the purpose of restructuring the subsidiaries. - (15-3) During the year, ownership of both EFG- Hermes KSA and EFG- Hermes Regional Investments Ltd was transferred from EFG Holding company to EFG Hermes Brokerage Holding Ltd, for the purpose of restructuring the subsidiaries. - (15-4) The company owns investment in subsidiary with amount less than one EGP thousand as follows - EFG- Hermes Advisory Inc. with amount by EGP 6. - Etkan for Inquiry and Collection and Business processes with amount by EGP 100. - EFG Hermes Int.
+Fin Corp with amount by EGP 16. - Bayonne Enterprises Ltd. with amount by EGP 6. - (15-5) The Company owns 99.82% of EFG Finance Holding S.A.E Co., which owns 95.2% in Etkan for Inquiry and Collection and Business processes Co. hence, it has full control of the operational and financial policies and EFG Finance Holding S.A.E Co. is considered a subsidiary. - Investments in subsidiaries are represented in non quoted investments. - (15-6) Impairment items represent in EFG Hermes Fund Management, Fleming CIIC Holding and EFG-Hermes Fixed Income. - (15-7) During the period, the ownership of OLT Investment International S.A.B was transferred from EFG Holding company to EFG Hermes Brokerage Holding Ltd.